Khalilsqu/GIFtoolsCookbook/content/basicFunctionality/import/data.rst

         - **Cross-line offset:** The cross-line position of receivers, **relative to transmitter locations**
         - **Vertical offset:** Relative to topography

 .. note:: The position of the data is set by the "sounding" location.
-Only the relative offsets between the transmitters and receivers are available in the EM1DFM format.
+Only the relative offsets between the transmitters and receivers are available in the `EM1DFM file format`_.
 Data locations have been assigned to the transmitter locations upon import for consistency.

 .. _importE3Dv1data: